scientistbodybuilder/scientistbodybuilder/README.md

 - 👋 Hi, I’m @scientistbodybuilder
-- 👀 I’m interested in coding
+- 👀 I’m interested in working out, reading, and learning new programming and improving my skills
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning R
-- 💞️ I’m looking to collaborate on any projects
+- 💞️ I’m looking to develop cool projects and gain experience working with software and data
-- 📫 How to reach me email
+- 📫 How to reach me email: o.jikineh@mail.utoronto.ca

 <!---
 scientistbodybuilder/scientistbodybuilder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.